A Grammar of Model Analysis: Grama

 In py-grama

 , models are used to represent scenarios with quantified uncertainties.
-We can use models to run simulations (generate synthetic data), to propagate uncertainty, or even as a template to fit a model to data.
+We can use models to run simulations (generate simulated data), to propagate uncertainty, or even as a template to fit a model to data.

 4.2.2.
-Verbs: Four fundamental verbs¶
+Verbs: Four fundamental verbs#

 The py-grama